open-telemetry/opentelemetry-collector-contrib/exporter/pulsarexporter/README.md

 # Pulsar Exporter

 Pulsar exporter exports logs, metrics, and traces to Pulsar.
-This exporter uses a synchronous producer that blocks and able to batch messages(configurable).
+This exporter uses a synchronous producer that blocks and able to batch messages.

 Supported pipeline types: logs, metrics, traces